Medical Record Audit Trails for Document Printing: HIPAA Audit Trail Requirements and How to Achieve Compliance

 The HIPAA Security Rule includes an information system activity review standard (45 CFR § 164.308(a)(1)(ii)(D)), which requires covered entities and business associates to “regularly review records of system activity such as audit logs, access reports, and security incident tracking.”

-HIPAA does not mandate specific review timelines or particular ways in which audit trails should be analyzed, but there are best practices to keep PHI protected.
-Your organization should implement two types of reviews.
-It should conduct weekly or monthly overviews that look for general irregularities such as missing log entries or unauthorized access attempts.
-It should also complete reviews that focus on events that could signal potential breaches, such as out-of-sequence timestamps, unrecognized user IDs, and unplanned reprints of PHI-containing documents.
+HIPAA does not mandate specific review timelines or particular ways in which audit trails should be analyzed, but there are many ways to keep PHI protected.
+Your organization could conduct weekly or monthly overviews that look for general irregularities such as missing log entries or unauthorized access attempts.
+It coukld also complete reviews that focus on events that could signal potential breaches, such as out-of-sequence timestamps, unrecognized user IDs, and unplanned reprints of PHI-containing documents.
 Documenting these reviews and any follow-up actions demonstrates ongoing due diligence.

 Audit trails should be created, archived, and disposed of in accordance with predefined procedures.
 Organizational policies should provide guidance on how long logs are retained, where they’re stored, and how they’re eventually destroyed once retention periods expire.
-Destruction must be verifiable and performed using approved methods such as cryptographic erasure or secure shredding of physical records.
 This helps your organization meet HIPAA audit trail requirements by ensuring all PHI is kept secure.

 Best Practices for Implementing Medical Record Audit Trails